cartheur/wireless-power/README.md

 Here is m.e with the Model 'G' lamp.

 ![a bath in light](/media/wp_tucker.png "Here is what I looked like at the time")

+### Year 2016 - A dramatic pause

+Summer 2015 I completed the Model 'G9' (Valerie) and arrived at a theoretical concept called "inductive linking".

+### Year 2023 - A (re)new(ed) beginning

+Now we are starting to take this all very seriously.